 Enslaved people, themselves helped make the case for emancipation as a military aim, fleeing in droves beyond the lines of approaching Union armies.
 Early in the conflict, some of Lincoln’s generals helped the president understand that sending these men and women back to bondage could only help the Confederate cause.
 By the fall of 1862, Lincoln had become convinced that acting to end slavery was a necessary step.
 A month after his letter to the New York Tribune, Lincoln announced the Emancipation Proclamation, which would take effect in January 1863.
-More a practical wartime measure than a true liberation, it proclaimed free all slaves in the rebel states, but not those in the border slavery states, which Lincoln needed to remain loyal to the Union.
+More a practical wartime measure than a true liberation, it proclaimed free all enslaved people in the rebel states, but not those in the border states, which Lincoln needed to remain loyal to the Union.

 5. Myth #5: Black soldiers—slave and free—fought for the Confederacy.

 This argument, a staple among those seeking to redefine the conflict as an abstract battle over states’ rights rather than a fight to preserve slavery, does not hold up.
-White officers in the Confederacy did indeed bring slaves to the front during the Civil War, where they cooked, cleaned and performed other labors for the officers and their regiments.
+White officers in the Confederacy did indeed bring enslaved people to the front during the Civil War, where they cooked, cleaned and performed other labors for the officers and their regiments.
 But there’s no evidence to suggest that significant numbers of Black soldiers fought under the Confederate banner against Union soldiers.

-In fact, until March 1865, Confederate Army policy specifically prohibited blacks from serving as soldiers.
+In fact, until March 1865, Confederate Army policy specifically prohibited Black people from serving as soldiers.
 Some Confederate officers wanted to enlist enslaved people earlier: Gen. Patrick Cleburne proposed enlisting African American soldiers early in 1864, but Jefferson Davis rejected the suggestion and ordered it never to be discussed again.
-Finally, in the last weeks of the conflict, the Confederate government gave in to Gen. Robert E. Lee’s desperate plea for more men, allowing slaves to enlist in exchange for some kind of post-war freedom.
+Finally, in the last weeks of the conflict, the Confederate government gave in to Gen. Robert E. Lee’s desperate plea for more men, allowing enslaved people to enlist in exchange for some kind of post-war freedom.
 A small number signed up for training, but there’s no evidence they saw action before the war’s end.